Faith musings from the seat of a forklift.

 It is not a secret that various denominations, regardless of whether they are Lutheran, Baptist, Roman Catholic, or even Mormon, are constantly at odds with one another over issues of doctrine and authority.
 Nor should that come as a surprise.
 All of these groups, as well as those whom are not listed, have different ways in which they approach scripture.
 However, there are most certainly areas in which all of them can most certainly agree, or at least agree to having a difference of opinion.
 Then there are those few who ruin it for everyone.
 That, sadly, is what I am addressing.

 During the late 1980’s and up through the middle of the 1990’s, I found myself constantly confronted by “Chick Tracts”.
 What is a “Chick Tract”?
 If you don’t know, count your blessings.
 If you do know, my prayers are with you.
-However, if I may explain in short, “Chick Tracts” were a type of Bible tract that were by a man named Jack Chick.
+However, if I may explain in short, “Chick Tracts” were a type of Bible tract that were published by a man named Jack Chick.
 If you’ve been reading this blog for a while, you know full well my disagreements with the theology of Mr. Chick.
 That being said, Mr. Chick was also quite hateful towards those who did not believe as he did.
 I use the past tense in reference to Mr. Chick as he passed away in October of 2016.
 Alas, he is not alone in his hatred of groups who do not believe as he does, and that brings us to the present.

 There is a web site called “Jesus-Is_Savior” (I will provide a link below, but I do not endorse this site.
 Visit at your own risk, and please be certain that your anti-virus is up to date first).
 The title sounds nice, but it really is not.
 The site is actually quite inflammatory, and it is also against those who do not believe as its editor does.
 Who does it attack?
 More to the point, who doesn’t it attack?
 There is only two groups.
 Baptists and non-denominationals.
 Why?
 Honestly, I don’t know.

 I could easily spend hours refuting the assertions of this web site, but I have neither the time nor patience to do so.
-Let me say however, that he willfully rewrites the word order of scripture to suit his purposes, and then neglects any verse of scripture that does not support his views, and only addressing those texts that supports his views, and generally be pulling such verses out of context.
+Let me say, however, that he willfully rewrites the word order of scripture to suit his purposes, and then neglects any verse of scripture that does not support his views, and only addressing those texts that support his views, and generally be pulling such verses out of context.
 This is similar to the former antics of Mr. Chick, and those currently common of Joel Osteen.
 I say “he” and “his” as this individual does seem to identify as male.
 However, I fear they are worse than Mr. Chick was, or Osteen could ever be.
 I have read the doctrines of many of the groups he attacks, and while I may not necessarily agree with them (anyone who knows me knows that there are doctrinal items that I feel are outright wrong), I would never think to misrepresent those doctrines as they are on this web site.

 So, who all does he misrepresent?